mrdomino/readpassphrase-3/README.md

 ## Why is this named `readpassphrase-3`?

 There is already an unmaintained [readpassphrase][6] crate that was not to my liking.
 Rather than try to invent a new name for this standard C function, I decided to pick a number.
 The number I picked, 3, corresponds to the [“library calls” man section][7], in which readpassphrase’s man page is located.

 ## Will this ever support Windows?

-Probably not.
+[Probably not][8].

 [0]: https://man.openbsd.org/readpassphrase
 [1]: https://crates.io/crates/bitflags